mustfaunlu/intern-ecommerce/README.md

 A sample e-commerce app built to demonstrate the use of Modern Android development tools.
 E-commerce App is a modern Android application that uses the latest tools and technologies.
 Built with Kotlin and Android Architecture Components, it uses the latest cutting-edge technologies, components, and patterns.
 MVVM + Clean Architecture approach.

-- Note: Our application offers two different login options.
-You can either create an account using Firebase or log in using the [DummyJson](https://dummyjson.com/docs/auth) API.
-The choice is yours!

 </p></br>

 <p align="center">